Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 These were not for clerical reasons but were listed as denied due to medical necessity.
 Performant is claiming that Tactile has fundamentally failed to establish grounds for medical necessity on 71% of all its Medicare claims.

-Source: OSS Research, CMS Public Liasion, Region 5 RAC Auditor
+Source: OSS Research, CMS Public Liason, Region 5 RAC Auditor

 Claim audits are also accelerating (findings come in batches):

-Source: OSS Research, CMS Public Liasion, Region 5 RAC Auditor
+Source: OSS Research, CMS Public Liason, Region 5 RAC Auditor

 Data from 2020 has not been included as audit results have not yet been finalized.
-Nevertheless, despite the impact of Covid-19, Performant has conducted another 491 audits through March of 2020 (i.e. run-rating at above 2019).
+Nevertheless, despite the impact of COVID-19, Performant has conducted another 491 audits through March of 2020 (i.e. run-rating at above 2019).

 Multiple industry participants believe the growth from Tactile was one factor in putting the industry under the microscope: